Atmoboran/Historic-Weather-Visualizer/README.md

 ## Instructions

-If you want to use these scripts for programming workshops, you can find instructions in English and German in [Workshop Instructions](Instructions).
+If you want to use these scripts for programming workshops, you can find instructions in English and German in [Workshop Instructions](Instructions/Workshop/).
-If you want to use it for an open house day (Tag der offenen Tür), you can find instructions in English and German in [Workshop Instructions](Instructions).
+If you want to use it for an open house day (Tag der offenen Tür), you can find instructions in English and German in [Open House Day Instructions](Instructions/Open House/).

 ## Examples